tckmn/macaroni-lang/README.md

   Additionally, a goto without a label name (simply ``\``) will act as a "return" and jump back to the last place a goto was called from.

+## Variables

+The syntax for setting variables is the following:

+    :a 5

+This would set the variable `a` to `5`.
+You can set a variable to any full
+expression:

+    :a add multiply 3 pow 2 -1 2

+`a` would now be set to `3.5`.

+The default value of all variables is `0`.

 ## Common operations / combinations

-Since Macaroni only has 21 operators, naturally there are tons of them that have been left out.
+Since Macaroni only has 20 operators, naturally there are tons of them that have been left out.
 Here are some implementations of common functions that you would expect to find in other languages.